USDA/data-standards/contribute.md

 ### Easy

 1. Browse the content at http://usda.github.io/data-standards
-2. Click the "Improve this content" button in the top right corner of any page
+2. Click "Improve Content" in the bottom left corner of any page
 3. Make changes as you would normally
 4. Click "Submit".
 5. You change should appear once approved.